alishabose/cerebellum/README.md

 ## 🚀 Next Steps & Future Improvements
 ### Limitations:
 - The current model’s performance is constrained by limited compute power on Kaggle (free CPU usage).
+- We also struggled with improving our accuracy, specifically with the addition of a new training dataset towards the end of the competition.

 ### What Would You Do Differently With More Time/Resources?
 - Apply advanced deep learning techniques such as **Convolutional Neural Networks (CNNs)** and **Graph Neural Networks (GNNs)** to capture more intricate patterns in brain activity.